colabottles/toddl/posts/tech-interviews-and-anxiety.md

 I&#8217;ll be 50 in January.
 I&#8217;ve applied to places I have familiarity with the product and because I am not some twenty-something kid with plenty of time to spend hours upon hours in front of a computer reading and soaking everything in, I am disposable to young millennial tech.
 Not needed.
 Not wanted.

 My skills are just not wanted at all.
 I believe this to be fact.
 I believe this to be truth.
 Not only an opinion.
-There is **always** an element of some sort of framework knowledge that &#8220;needs&#8221; to be a &#8220;requirement&#8221; in a front-end position which makes me think of the articles written by Chris Coyier about just this thing here: [https://css-tricks.com/the-widening-responsibility-for-front-end-developers/](The Widening Responsibility for Front-End Developers) and here [https://css-tricks.com/the-great-divide/](The Great Divide).
+There is **always** an element of some sort of framework knowledge that &#8220;needs&#8221; to be a &#8220;requirement&#8221; in a front-end position which makes me think of the articles written by Chris Coyier about just this thing here: [The Widening Responsibility for Front-End Developers](https://css-tricks.com/the-widening-responsibility-for-front-end-developers/) and here [The Great Divide](https://css-tricks.com/the-great-divide/).

 I am down but not out and I have 10&#8211;15 years left in me and no one in tech is going to tell me when I am out.
 I am going to dictate when that happens.
 I have a thirst for knowledge and a desire to learn and I learn by doing.
 That&#8217;s how I have rolled for 21+ years.
 The window of opportunity closes little by little, day-by-day.